oroinc/documentation/user_guide/activities/activities_overview.rst

 In the course of customization, new activities can be created and their logic can be defined, subject to your specific business needs.
 Follow the links to learn more about the following activities available in OroCRM out-of-the-box:

-- :ref:`Send Email <user-guide-activities-emails>`: generate an email with predefined properties related to the record.
+- :ref:`Send Email <user-guide-using-emails>`: generate an email with predefined properties related to the record.

 - :ref:`Log Call <user-guide-activities-calls>`: keep track of all the calls related to the record.